maxaldunate/getting-and-cleaning-data-course-project/README.md

 # Getting and Cleaning Data Course Project
-# Peer-graded Assignment

 ## Files Contained

 * `CodeBook.md` describes the variables & data at `tidy.txt` file.
 [CodeBook.md in this repo](https://github.com/maxaldunate/getting-and-cleaning-data-course-project/blob/master/CodeBook.md)

-* `run_analysis.R` the script that make the work (descripton  further).
+* [`run_analysis.R`](https://github.com/maxaldunate/getting-and-cleaning-data-course-project/blob/master/run_analysis.R) the script that make the work (descripton  further).
 Starting by download the file if is necccessary and finishing with the output file `tidy.txt`

 * `tidy.txt` resulset, the output of the proccess. [tidy.txt in this repo](https://github.com/maxaldunate/getting-and-cleaning-data-course-project/blob/master/tidy.txt)